 In terms of alternatives, Minnesota Power evaluated several alternatives under the Company's Commission-approved bidding process.
-Below, the Department concludes that Minnesota Power reasonably followed the steps outlined by the Commission and calculated the levelized cost of the various bids correctly.
-Based upon this analysis, the Department concludes that Minnesota Power has demonstrated a need for the Regal Solar Project, and also that the bidding process demonstrated there are no superior solar alternatives.
+Below the Department concludes that Minnesota Power reasonably followed the steps outlined by the Commission and calculated the levelized cost of the various bids correctly.
+Based upon this analysis, the Department concludes that Minnesota Power has demonstrated a need for the Project and that the bidding process demonstrated there are no superior solar alternatives.
 Therefore, the Department recommends that the Commission approve Minnesota Power's investment in the Project.